retooth2/xenharmlib/doc/quickstart.rst

 Similar to pitches intervals are comparable and sortable, also across different tunings.
 Intervals with a smaller frequency ratio are considered smaller, and vice versa.
-For example the fifth interval of 31-EDO is a bit smaller than the fifth interval of 12-EDO:
+For example, the fifth interval of 31-EDO is a bit smaller than the fifth interval of 12-EDO:

 .. testcode::